 - Postoperative care and follow-up

-In addition, you will be asked to sign consent forms to assure your plastic surgeon that you full understand the procedure or procedures you will undergo and any associated risks and potential complications.
+In addition, you will be asked to sign consent forms to assure your plastic surgeon that you fully understand the procedure or procedures you will undergo and any associated risks and potential complications.

 Possible risks of an arm lift include bleeding, infection, fluid accumulation, delayed or poor healing, skin loss, blood clots, excessive or widened scars, numbness and other changes in skin sensation, and irregular or asymmetric contour or scars.
 Any surgery carries risks associated with anesthesia.
 These risks and others will be fully disclosed prior to your consent.

 It is important that you address all your questions directly with your plastic surgeon.
 It is natural to feel some anxiety, whether excitement for the anticipated outcomes or preoperative stress.

 If you have minor sagging skin, or it’s still early in sagging, SmartLipo or Precision Tx treatments may be less invasive options to tighten this area.
 However, if you have more significant hanging skin, a traditional arm lift may be an effective solution for you.
-During the procedure, Dr. Capek surgically removes the excess skin, and in some cases, incorporates liposuction.
+During the procedure, Dr. Capek surgically removes the loose skin, and in some cases, incorporates liposuction.

 Traditional arm lifts are usually performed under general anesthesia.
 Dr. Capek begins by creating a minimalistic incision placed inside the upper arm, which varies in length depending on the amount and location of the skin being removed.
 If you also wish to reduce excess fat during your arm lift, she will incorporate a liposuction technique, such as VASER LipoSelection, SmartLipo, or power-assisted liposuction.

-Once the excess skin and fat are removed, Dr. Capek will tighten the supportive tissues and reshape the arm with internal sutures.
+After removing excess skin and fat from the upper arm, Dr. Capek will tighten the supportive tissues and reshape the arm with internal sutures.
 The skin is then smoothed over your newly contoured arm.
-Although the procedure will leave a scar on the inside portion of your upper arm, it heals in an inconspicuous location natural with your body shape.
+Although the procedure will leave a scar on the inside portion of your upper arm, it heals in an inconspicuous location natural to your body shape.
 Many patients find this to be a fair tradeoff for eliminating their “bat wings”.
 This is a satisfying and relatively safe procedure that can improve your self-image, so you can wear tank tops and swimsuits again with confidence.